not-that-john-williams/vignette-api/README.md

   # If the vector of language names contains multiple data values, stop
   else{
-    message <- paste0("Multiple languages with that name/partial name were found. ",
+    message <- paste0("Multiple languages with that name/partial name were ",
-                      "Did you mean one of these: ", str_c(l_codes$English[grep(language, l_codes_lower$English)],
+                      "found.
+Did you mean one of these: ", str_c(l_codes$English[grep(language, l_codes_lower$English)],
                             collapse=", "))
     stop(message)